Olerai Beach House is an ideal beach location for a family or group.

 While the sleeping accommodation and bathrooms in the main house are comfortable, you’ll spend most of your time outside the house itself, with activities focusing mainly around the wonderful swimming pool with its waterslide set in the rock, the lovely gardens, and the shady coral cave area.

-The beach in front of the house sees occasional local fruit and fish traders or passers-by in the shape of other visitors from properties further up and down Tiwi Beach, but while we were staying in April 2012, admittedly in low season, the beach felt largely deserted.
-It’s possible to swim here at most stages of the tide and the reef is close to the shore, so snorkelling can be rewarding straight off the beach.
+The beach in front of Olerai House sees occasional local fruit and fish traders, or passers by from other properties on Tiwi Beach, but when we stayed in April 2012 (admittedly in low season), it felt largely deserted.
+It's possible to swim here at most stages of the tide and the reef is close to the shore, so snorkelling off the beach can be rewarding.

 If you walk about 300 metres north along the beach, you come to a famous old backpackers’ haunt, Twiga Lodge, which has a simple bar and restaurant above the beach.
 Walking south, there’s a small hotel 500 metres along the beach and a much larger one, the Amani Tiwi Beach Resort, 500 metres further.
 Seek local advice before venturing beyond Amani, as there have been muggings in the area.
-About 1km south of Amani the beach passes the Kaya Tiwi sacred forest and then reaches the mouth of the Mwachema River, which you can cross on foot depending on the season (it often dries up).
+About 1km south of Amani the beach passes the Kaya Tiwi sacred forest (not currently open as a site to visit, but you could make enquiries) and then reaches the mouth of the Mwachema River, which you can cross on foot depending on recent rains (it often dries up).
 The northernmost hotel on Diani Beach, the Jacaranda Indian Ocean Beach Club, lies on the south side of the river mouth.

-For further excursions, you can book in advance and pre-pay for a vehicle and driver by the day.
+For further excursions, for example to Mombasa, Diani Beach, Shimoni or the Shimba Hills, you can book in advance and pre-pay for a vehicle and driver by the day.
 For last-minute trips to Diani Beach or Mombasa, local cabs can be called by the house manager.

-Directions: Olerai Beach House is located towards the southern end of Tiwi Beach, on the coast south of Mombasa.
-It's a 20-minute taxi drive from/to Ukunda (Diani Beach) Airport or a minimum of 2 hours from/to Mombasa airport, allowing for delays caused by island traffic and the Likoni ferry linking Mombasa island with the south coast mainland.
+Directions: Olerai Beach House is a 20-minute taxi drive from/to Ukunda (Diani Beach) Airport or a minimum of 2 hours from/to Mombasa Airport, allowing for delays caused by island traffic and the Likoni ferry.

 Food & drink